urbit/developers.urbit.org/content/guides/core/hoon-school/Q-func.md

 +++
-title = "Functional Programming" weight = 10
+title = "17.
+Functional Programming"
+weight = 10
 nodes = [233, 283, 383]
 objectives = ["Reel, roll, turn a list.", "Curry, cork functions.", "Change arity of a gate.", "Tokenize text simply using `find` and `trim`.", "Identify elements of parsing:  `nail`, `rule`, etc.", "Use `++scan` to parse `tape` into atoms.", "Construct new rules and parse arbitrary text fields."]
 +++

-#   Functional Programming

 _This module will discuss some gates-that-work-on-gates and other assorted operators that are commonly recognized as functional programming tools.
 It will also cover text parsing._